-Whether you're a massive corporation or a small business, having clear business goals that are time-based and achievable allows you to orient your company in the right direction as you grow.
-Most businesses have goals, yet most don’t know how to use them.
-They make the mistake of diving into strategy before goal and objective setting, or establish goals that aren’t aligned with the company’s vision.
-In this blog post, we will refresh the goal setting process so your ecommerce business can thrive.
+Whether you're a massive corporation or a small business, having clear business objectives that are time-based and achievable allows you to orient your company in the right direction as you grow.
+Most businesses have goals, yet many don’t evolve those goals into useful objectives.
+They mistake diving into tactics before objectives are defined or establishing goals that aren’t aligned with the company’s vision.
+In this blog post, we will refresh the goal-setting process so your ecommerce business can thrive.

 THINK ABOUT THE BIG PICTURE

 Before getting started on understanding your business objectives, it's important to know your vision statement.
 This statement sets the entire foundation for your company.
 While your business may evolve in the long run to suit the consumer environment, your underlying beliefs should remain consistent.
 The vision is the long-term plan - at least a decade or two and will drive the remainder of your business plan.
 An example of this is Empathy Wines, "Whoever has the most empathy for the consumers and the farmer will win the wine game," says co-founder Gary Vaynerchuk.
 "That's why I'm calling it Empathy."
 Their vision is to "connect everyone with wine they'll love at the right price".